Get a Free Bag When You Sign Up Today

 blueprint cedral alto

-The combination of clean citrusy flavors and a huge, syrupy body make this coffee a terrific study in what this style of processing can do.
+The combination of clean citrusy flavors and a huge, syrupy body make this coffee a terrific study of what this processing method can do.
 Think juicy orange acidity and tons of caramel, both in how this coffee tastes and feels.

 Blueprint Cedral Alto ($22)